Melanie Clark Pullen: Personal life

 Clark Pullen was married to the writer Simon Maxwell.
 After leaving EastEnders she admitted to suffering from panic attacks and depression as she struggled to cope with the instant fame she received from being in such a high-profile show.
 In a bid to help others cope with depression she teamed up with another writer, Aoife Maguire, to create Missing Stars, a play that was staged in 2001 in which she also starred.
 The purpose of the play was to show sufferers of depression that help is available.

-Having initially been diagnosed with cancer in January 2019, a year later, she was given the all clear by doctors.
+Having initially been diagnosed with breast cancer in January 2019, one year later, she was given the all clear by doctors.
 She died from a brain tumour on 29 March 2022, at the age of 46.
 It is unclear if the cancer which claimed her life was related to the one with which she had originally been diagnosed.
 She was survived by her husband, three children, and her sister.